richjvann/cloudhaven/README.md

 # CloudHaven

-CloudHaven is open collaborative platform, with a common user-base, for dynamically building and hosting applications that are a composite of components from any organization.
+CloudHaven is an open collaborative platform, with a common user-base, for dynamically building and hosting applications that are a composite of components from any organization.

 The backbone of CloudHaven is an engine that dynamically renders Vue from a json-like text blob.
 This "json" defines the dataModel, lifecycle events, methods, computed, watches and filters; it can be used to define whole applications, components or mixins.